Velleman/Vertex-Delta-Firmware/README.md

-# Vertex-Delta-Firmware
+vertex-delta-m1.1.4-v1.0 is the marlin based firmware for the Vertex Delta.
-Firmware for the K8800 Vertex Delta 3D Printer
+Place this (altered) version of the U8glib in your Arduino libraries folder.